 Do credit card refunds affect your credit

 Yes, refunds can affect your credit score.
 A refund can lower your credit utilization — or the total amount of credit you’ve used compared to your overall credit limit.
 Credit utilization is something credit rating agencies look at closely when determining your credit score.
-A delayed refund could hurt your credit score because it may increase your credit utilization ratio, thus negatively impacting your store.
-On the other hand, when you receive a refund, that may lower your credit utilization, helping your credit score.
+A delayed refund could hurt your credit score because if the charge stays on your account for a while, it may increase your credit utilization ratio, thus negatively impacting your store.
+On the other hand, when you receive a refund, that may lower your credit utilization, helping to build your credit score.

 Do credit card refunds affect the rewards earned from a refunded purchase?